 If the UE requests to establish a new PDU session and the UE allows the network to upgrade the requested PDU session to an MA PDU session, the UE shall set "MA PDU session network upgrade allowed" in the MA PDU session information IE and shall set the request type to "initial request" in the UL NAS TRANSPORT message.

 If the UE requests to establish a new MA PDU session, the UE shall set the request type to "MA PDU request" in the UL NAS TRANSPORT message.

+When the UE is registered over both 3GPP access and non-3GPP access in the same PLMN and the UE requests to establish a new MA PDU session, the UE may provide an S-NSSAI in the UL NAS TRANSPORT message only if the S-NSSAI is included in the allowed NSSAIs of both access types.

-If the UE has an MA PDU session established over one access and the UE needs to perform the UE-requested PDU session establishment procedure to establish user plane resources over the other access for the MA PDU session as specified in subclause 4.22 of 3GPP TS 23.502 [9], the UE shall:
+If the UE has an MA PDU session established over one access, the UE needs to perform the UE-requested PDU session establishment procedure to establish user plane resources over the other access for the MA PDU session as specified in subclause 4.22 of 3GPP TS 23.502 [9] and the S-NSSAI associated with the MA PDU session is included in the allowed NSSAI of the other access, the UE shall:

 a) set the request type to "MA PDU request" in the UL NAS TRANSPORT message;